Hong Kong Mass Transit Railway

 Hong Kong Mass Transit Railway Fares, Tickets and Cards

-An Octopus card is widely used by riders.
-It is a smart card that has a built in microchip, which contains detailed information for various modes of transport and can be used for MTR, ferries, buses, Airport Express and light rail.
-It is topped up with cash and when swiped, the fare is deducted.
-These cards are available for Adult, Child, Elder and Personalized.
+An Octopus card is widely used by drivers.
+It is a smart card with a built-in microchip containing detailed information for various modes of transport and can be used on the MTR, ferries, buses, Airport Express and light rail.
+It is loaded with cash and when swiped, the fare is deducted.
+These cards are available for adults, children, senior citizens and personalised.

-Single journey tickets can be used to travel on MTR, to a pre-selected destination.
-These tickets are of two types, Adult and Concessionary.
-Senior citizens aged 65 and above and children aged 3-11 are eligible for concessionary tickets.
+Single Journey Tickets can be used to travel on the MTR to a pre-selected destination.
+There are two types of tickets, Adult and Concessionary.
+Senior citizens aged 65 years and above and children aged 3-11 years are eligible for concessionary tickets.

-Riders can also purchase various types of passes, as per their needs.
-A Tuen Mun – Nam Cheong Day Pass provides unlimited travel on light rail, MTR buses and West Rail Line between Tuen Mun and Nam Cheong stations.
-There is an option for a Monthly Pass that provides unlimited travel for a month, on the designated stations, and also provides 25% discount on the fares for journeys to and from non-designated stations.
+Passengers can also purchase different types of passes according to their needs.
+A Tuen Mun – Nam Cheong Day Pass provides unlimited travel on the LRT, MTR Buses and West Rail Line between Tuen Mun and Nam Cheong stations.
+There is an option for a Monthly Pass, which provides unlimited travel for one month at the designated stations and also offers a 25% discount on fares to and from non-designated stations.

-Tourists can purchase Airport Express Travel Pass for 1 or 2 Airport Express rides.
-The card provides one/ two designated journeys on the Airport Express and unlimited travel on MTR, light rail and MTR bus, for three consecutive days.
-The card costs HK$250 for one ride and HK$350 for two rides.
+Tourists can purchase the Airport Express Travel Pass for 1 or 2 Airport Express journeys.
+The card provides one or two designated journeys on the Airport Express and unlimited travel on the MTR, Light Rail and MTR Bus for three consecutive days.

 Hong Kong Mass Transit Railway Parking

-The MTR system offers park and ride facilities to the metro passengers at each station.
-Octopus card users can pay the parking fees directly.
-The parking fees are different in each station.
+The MTR system offers park and ride facilities for metro passengers at each station.
+Octopus Card holders can pay for parking directly.
+Parking fees vary from station to station.
 Special rates are only available from 5.30am to 1.00am.

 Hong Kong Mass Transit Railway Safety and Services

-All stations have a full GSM, CDMA and TDMA, mobile phone network.
+All stations have full GSM, CDMA and TDMA mobile phone networks.
 All stations also have 3G network provided by some operators.
-The passengers can also avail free Wi-Fi service for 5 sessions per day, with 15 minutes per session.
-ATM’s and Post Boxes are found in most of the stations.
-In case of any kind of help required, Customer Service is available in some of the stations.
-With regards to lost property, there is a Lost Property and Concessionary Travel Office where your queries can be answered.
+Passengers can also use Wi-Fi free of charge for 5 sessions per day at 15 minutes per session.
+ATMs and post boxes are available in most stations.
+If you need any assistance, there are customer services in some stations.
+For lost property, there is a Lost Property and Concessionary Travel Office where your questions can be answered.

 Hong Kong Mass Transit Railway Lines

-Currently MTR has 10 heavy rail lines serving 82 stations, and 12 lines light rail lines that serve 68 stations.
-In the total the MTR serves 155 stations in total, along 22 lines.
-All the lines are recognized by name and color.
+Currently, MTR has 10 heavy rail lines serving 82 stations and 12 light rail lines serving 68 stations.
+In total, the MTR serves 155 stations on 22 lines.
+All lines are identified by name and colour.

 Heavy Rail Lines: